GeekInTheNorth/GeekInTheNorth.github.io/_posts/2026-05-01-creating-my-first-custom-gpt.md

 The DJ portal endpoints used by the GPT are public read endpoints, so there's no API key in this iteration.
 If I were exposing anything that mutated state (such as actually submitting a music request rather than just listing them), I'd switch the action to use an API key or OAuth and lock the corresponding endpoint down on the server side.
 The Custom GPT configuration supports both authentication styles straightforwardly; what it can't do is excuse you from getting your authentication model right at the API layer.

-Privacy was the other consideration.
-Music requests in the API include a `userId` and a `userName`, and the GPT has access to both.
-The `userId` is a short lived `GUID` as there are no user accounts.
-The `userName` is **only** ever visible in the DJ Admin interface which requires an authenticated user.
-In all other usecases, the API itself obfuscates the user name before returning data or returns a value of "You" if you are the original requestor.
-Regardless, I made it explicit in the instructions that user IDs must never be returned in a response and that user names are fine to show.
-The same rule covers internal request IDs unless they're specifically needed.
-This is the sort of thing you absolutely want pinned down up front.

 ## Publishing The Custom GPT

 Once the GPT is configured, the next decision is who gets to use it.
 On a personal ChatGPT account there are three sharing levels, each with different trade-offs: